New York State Route 347: 21st century improvements

-Suffolk County, NY executive Steve Bellone issued a call to the state government to adequately fund the continued improvements to complete the project in Feb 2018: "You know when you talk about shovel ready projects, this project is as shovel ready as you can get.
+By 2018, the project was temporarily paused due to budget shortfalls, after a third of the project was constructed, putting the plans for upgrading the remaining two thirds of the project on hold.
+Residents and businesses petitioned the state and county governments to complete the refurbishment for the entire run of the highway.
+Further improvements were halted in 2018 until adequate funding was found to continue the future phases.
+Then-Suffolk County Executive Steve Bellone issued a call to the state government to adequately fund the continued improvements to complete the project in Feb 2018: "You know when you talk about shovel ready projects, this project is as shovel ready as you can get.
 It is as Marc said, it has been planned, designed, four miles of it has been constructed.
 It is ready to go.
 The workers are there, the men and women of labor who are working on this job are ready to go, the only thing that is lacking here is the will.
 It is the money, but it is not the money, it’s the will to get it done.
 We absolutely need this funding".